Atrial Septal Defect Transcatheter Repair for Children

 blood from clotting (anticoagulants).

-- Your child will likely need to stay in the hospital at least a day.
+Your child will likely need to stay in the hospital at least 1 day.

 At home after the procedure:

-- Ask what medicine your child needs to take.
-Your child may temporarily need to take
+Ask what medicine your child needs to take.
+Your child may need to take antibiotics

-antibiotics or medicine to prevent blood clots.
+or medicine for a short time to prevent blood clots.
 Give pain medicines as needed.

-- Have your child avoid strenuous activities.
+Don't let your child do any strenuous activities.
 Encourage him or her to rest.

-- Any stitches will be removed in a later appointment.
-Be sure to keep all follow-up
+Any stitches will be removed in a later appointment.
+Keep all follow-up visits.

-- Call the healthcare provider if your child has increased swelling, increased bleeding
+Call the healthcare provider if your child has more swelling, more bleeding or drainage,

 exercise, diet, and wound care.